ues-io/uesio/README.md

 Redux-wise we do follow the [redux style guide](https://redux.js.org/style-guide/style-guide) with some exceptions.
 More details on that [here](#redux-architecture).

 Generally speaking, frontend-side, functional programming style and [unidirectional data flow](https://facebook.github.io/flux/docs/in-depth-overview/) is preferred.
-Except some third-party libraries like [react-monaco-edtor](https://github.com/react-monaco-editor/react-monaco-editor), all React components are functional components.
+All our React components are functional components.
+Some components coming from third-party libraries like [react-monaco-edtor](https://github.com/react-monaco-editor/react-monaco-editor), are not functional components.

 # Tech Stack